 Stock is stated at the lower of cost and net realisable value.
 Cost comprises materials, direct labour and direct development overheads.
 Net realisable value is based on estimated sales proceeds after allowing for all further costs to completion and selling costs.

 Assessments are made of recoverability using the same criteria described in the housing properties impairment policy above.
-There was no impairment charge for the Group, for the period in review, included in Stock (2021: £403k).
+An impairment charge of £Nil (2021: £275k) for the trust is included in the period under review.